 We’re preparing for this by thinking about the ways in which we engage with our markets and people differently and Grant Thornton’s purpose is to bring together our connections to shape the economy in which we operate, as opposed to just being a part of it.

 The skills and diversity required for the future

 The job landscape is fast moving and businesses will need new skills to thrive as they work into the future.
 The key focus from my perspective is on finding the balance between academic achievements, whilst not forgetting the skills required for the future such as creativity, relationship building and the ability to deal with diverse groups of people.

 The education sector will need to step up and help build skills in a new generation which embrace a much wider area than the traditional academic focus of the past.
 This needs to start at school if we are to equip our future workers with the skills they will need in a fast changing world.
 Business needs to work closely with education so that our young people emerge with more understanding and are more equipped for the world of work.

 Central to developing the ability to deal with diverse groups of people in the workforce, is to ensure that our workplaces of the future reflect diversity – with different perspectives to challenges and opportunities being proven to deliver better business results.
 The professional services sector is now beginning to recognise this need for diversity – we were the first professional services firm to amend our entry requirements for minimum academic grades, and instead replace them with more sophisticated assessments based on overall potential.
 We have also actively engaged with Access Accountancy and we are seeing many young people join our business who would not historically have had that opportunity.
-To continue to grow a vibrant economy – businesses have to encourage and engage with diversity – inclusion and social mobility being key to success.

 Collaboration and agility are key